intel-mpx/intel-mpx.github.io/pages/pages-root-folder/index.md

 **Lesson 4: Intel MPX provides no temporal protection.**
 Current design of MPX protects only against spatial (out-of-bounds accesses) but not temporal (dangling pointers) errors.
 All other tested approaches---AddressSanitizer, SoftBound, and SafeCode---guarantee some form of temporal safety.
-We believe MPX can be enhanced for temporal safety without harming performance, similar to SoftBound[^cets].
+We believe MPX can be enhanced for temporal safety without harming performance, similar to SoftBound.

-**Lesson 5: Intel MPX has varying performance on real-world server applications.**
-We tested Intel MPX on three real-world case-studies: Apache, Nginx, and Memcached.
-For [Apache](/case-studies#apache) and [Nginx](/case-studies#nginx), MPX performed well and on par with AddressSanitizer, achieving 85-95% of native throughput.
-For [Memcached](/case-studies#memcached), however, MPX could reach only 50% throughput, performing much worse than AddressSanitizer.

-**Lesson 6: AddressSanitizer is currently the only production-ready option.**
+**In conclusion**, we can say that MPX has a potential for becoming the memory protection tool of choice, but currently, AddressSanitizer is the only production-ready option.
-Even though AddressSanitizer provides weaker security guarantees than the other techniques, its current implementation is better in terms of performance and usability.
+Even though it provides weaker security guarantees than the other techniques, its current implementation is better in terms of performance and usability.
 SoftBound and SafeCode are research prototypes and they have issues that restrict their usage in real-world applications (although SoftBound provides higher level of security).
 Both implementations of MPX do not support C programming idioms to the full extent, which causes a significant number of false positives in complex programs.
 GCC implementation is less susceptible to them, but it comes at a cost of worse performance.